How To Build a DIY Patio Fire Pit the SAFE Way

 The instructions called for 20 stone wedges on the first ring, but I only needed 19.
 If I had added one more I think it would have been too wide for the metal insert:

-This kit only calls for three levels of stone -- the second level is centered over two stones so they are staggered instead of right on top of each other.
+This kit only calls for three levels of stone.
+The second level is centered over two stones so each row is staggered instead of right on top of each other.

 The final ring goes back to the same as the first: